bcsefercik/comp551-project/PointGroup/README.md

 ## Train

-train.py
+Use train.py

 ## Tensorboard

-Run this on the pointgroup main directory: tensorboard --logdir exp/scannetv2/pointgroup/pointgroup_default_scannet/
+1. Run this on the pointgroup main directory:

+    tensorboard --logdir exp/scannetv2/pointgroup/pointgroup_default_scannet/

-Run this in your PC
+2. Run this in your PC

     ssh -N -f -L localhost:9001:localhost:6006 <username>@172.20.17.245

-Go to your browser and visit localhost:9001
+3. Go to your browser and visit localhost:9001

 # PointGroup